ombreve/gep/README.md

     $ gep decrypt --aad "Ripeness is all" private.txt.gep

-It will ask for the protection password, decrypt and authenticate `private.txt.gep`, and replace it by `private.txt`.
+It will ask for the protection passphrase, decrypt and authenticate `private.txt.gep`, and replace it by `private.txt`.

 With no filenames, `encrypt` and `decrypt` operate on standard input